|How to Decode a Vehicle Identification Number|

-WMI - Digits 1 to 3 of a VIN Number represent the World Manufacturer Identifier.
-If for example the first three characters are 1G1 this indicates that the vehicle was made in the USA and that the vehicle is a Chevrolet.
+WMI - Digits 1 to 3 of a VIN code represent the World Manufacturer Identifier.
+If for example the first three characters are 1G1 this indicates that the vehicle was made in the USA and that it is a Chevrolet.

 VDS - Digits 4 to 9 represent the Vehicle Descriptor Section.
 Vehicle Descriptors vary with each manufacturer but are commonly used to describe the vehicle body type and the engine size.
 The check digit value is used to verify that a VIN number has not been tampered with and is written to position 9.